MajidLakhnati/SMUGGLEtest/README.md

 * **Transfer-Encoding.Content-Length (TE.CL)** vulnerabilities
 * **Transfer-Encoding.Transfer-Encoding (TE.TE)** vulnerabilities

-TE.TE vulnerabilities are more complex and a desynchronization techniques are mandatory in order to detect them.
+TE.TE vulnerabilities are more complex and  **desynchronization techniques** are mandatory in order to detect them.
 The program utilizes a diversity of these desynchronization techniques and it attempts to find new desync techniques by combinining existing ones.

 ## Prerequisites